HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 - math
 mathjax: true
 abstract: >
+  Quantile and percentiles are an essential tool for the qualitative analysis of diverse datasets.
+  In particular, they have become an integral part of performance monitoring systems in the IT domain.
-  There are a number of competing definitions of percentiles commonly found in the wild.
+  Despite their wide use, there are a number of competing definitions of percentiles commonly found in the wild.
-  In this note we will explore a few of them.
-See how they relate to each other, and comment on their suitability for monitoring  and SLA/SLO formulations.
+  In this note we will explain how these definitions arise and study their relation in detail.
+  This includes formal relationships, and empirical analysis of practical examples.
 ---

-{::options math_engine="nil" /}

 ## Contents
 {: .no_toc }

 - TOC
 {:toc}

 ## Quantiles for Random Variables